PaulApivat/paulapivat/content/post/dsfs_6/index.md

 **note**: P(G|B) is 'the probability that the first child is a girl, given that **both** children are girls is a certainty (1.0)'

-The **reverse conditional probability**, can also be calculated, without joint probability:
+The **reverse** conditional probability, can also be calculated, without joint probability:

 > What is the probability of the older child being a girl, given that both children are girls?